CryptozombiesHQ/cryptozombie-lessons/datatypes.md

 The `uint` data type is an unsigned integer, meaning **its value must be non-negative**.
 There's also an `int` data type for signed integers.

 > Note: In Solidity, `uint` is actually an alias for `uint256`, a 256-bit unsigned integer.
-You can declare uints with less bits — `uint8`, `uint16`, `uint24`, etc. all the way up to `uint256`.
+You can declare uints with less bits — `uint8`, `uint16`, `uint32`, etc..
 But in general you want to simply use `uint` except in specific cases, which we'll talk about in later lessons.

 # Put it to the test